 While line 1 and 2 bounce off each other, line 3 plays a separate, complementary melody that works as a counterpoint to the melody being created by the other 2 lines.
 It then comes together with the other lines in the final 2 bars.

 3. The Importance of Timing & Phrasing

-A significant factor in Brian’s sound is how he is able to play multiple different guitar lines so closely to one another than they sound like one instrument.
-To hear the full impact of harmonised guitar lines, it is essential that they are tracked so closely to one another that they are indecipherable to the listener.
+A significant factor in Brian’s sound is how he is able to play multiple different guitar lines so close to one another that they sound like one instrument.
+To hear the full impact of harmonized guitar lines, it is essential that they are tracked so closely to one another that they are indecipherable to the listener.

 Recording multi-tracked guitars to a click track or metronome at home is an excellent way to improve this skill.
 With the absence of drums and bass, you can really focus on getting the guitars to be as closely tracked as possible.

 Begin with multi-tracking rhythm guitar parts played at a slower tempo.
 The slow tempo is crucial as it makes you concentrate on the space between beats and how the notes fit into those spaces.

 Over time, you’ll notice that your double-tracked guitars begin to sound like one guitar track played with a slight chorus effect.
 Once you’re able to track two guitar lines this closely, move on to double-tracking lead parts with bends and vibrato.

 Bends and vibrato are the most challenging techniques when recording multi-track harmonies as you’ll need to be able to exactly match the velocity and speed of the bends to achieve Brian’s sound.